SimahoJr/espDroneApp-Android/README.md

 Requiremets

 All up-to-date
--Python 3.7 +
+1. Python 3.7 +
--Kivy
+2. Kivy
--Kivy garden graph
+3. Kivy garden graph
--pyModbusIP
+4. pyModbusIP

 You will also need
 Buildozer to build into mobile app (tested)